Last updated on April 13, 2018 - Back to blog home page

 Mobile browsers (iOS, Android): historically autoplay has always been blocked by Apple and Google.
 With Safari for iOS 10 and Chrome 53 for Android, Apple and Google allowed muted autoplay for HTML5 video.
 Autoplay with sound is still not possible on mobile devices and we do not expect this to change in the short-term future.
 Other mobile browsers (like Firefox, Opera) may have different autoplay behaviours but will generally follow Apple and Google guidelines.

-Mobile WebViews (iOS, Android): autoplay with sound is allowed in WebView generated by native code or through frameworks based on Cordova, assuming the WebView is properly configured to allow autoplay with sound.
+Mobile WebViews (iOS, Android): autoplay with sound is allowed in WebView generated by native code or through hybrid frameworks like Ionic, Flutter, Apache Cordova, assuming the WebView is properly configured to allow autoplay with sound.
 Otherwise it generally follows mobile browsers behaviour.

 Desktop browsers: